What Is a PEM (Privacy Enhanced Mail) File & How to Create It?

 Is .PEM File Similar to Key File?

 No, both are different.
-Key files are usually private keys used for encrypting and packaging data for further verifications by clients.
-And PEM files are the public key that clients use to verify and decrypt data or information sent by servers.
+Critical files are usually private keys used for encrypting and packaging data for further verifications by clients.
+PEM files are the public key clients use to verify and decrypt data or information sent by servers.

 How to Read a .PEM File?

-It’s is an encoded certificate that contains blocks of encoded texts that have all the information and public key of the certificate.
-And one of the simplest ways is to double click and open it using the text editor.
+It is an encoded certificate that contains blocks of encoded texts that have all the information and public key of the certificate.
+And one of the simplest ways is to double-click and open it using the text editor.

 Janki Mehta